 Children under 15 years of age travel for free.

 Description of Mongolia tour, food of the Nomads

 This is an interactive trip, involving shopping at bustling local markets for the ingredients for a menu of traditional Mongolian meals that we have designed.
-You will learn how to prepare these dishes side by side with your host family in a relaxed, informal and fun setting.
+You will learn how to prepare these dishes side by side with your host family in their homes in a relaxed, informal and fun setting.
 Cookery classes take place in the morning or evening, leaving lots of time for you to go out and discover the local area for yourself.
 You will also have the chance to take a day-hike or go horse or camel trekking.

 Classic Mongolia dishes that you will prepare include tsuivan (stir fried flour noodles), khuurshuuur (mutton pancakes) and buuz (Mongolian dumplings).
 It’s not problem if you are a vegetarian, as nearly all Mongolian national dishes can be made as a vegetarian version.
 Feast your eyes on the images shown here – all taken by guests on this trip.
 This is the Mongolia that you will also experience!

 Your accommodation for most of the trip will be with a range of the rural families that we work in long-term local community partnerships with giving you a really deep insight into rural and small-town life in Mongolia.

 We are a very small holiday provider and supporting local life is at the core of our philosophy.
 It’s also central to each experience we offer.
 Supporting the rural communities through which we travel, working directly with them and accessing their local knowledge leads to a more personal style of holiday for you.
 We make sure the itineraries provide variety, are flexible and will help you to get under the skin of this wonderful country, to experience the real local Mongolia.